 Action:- The toxins produced by them cause diseases.
-Fungal diseases and mode of spread :-

-- \ Ringworm (Round, red blisters on the skin) - spread through contact. - \ Athlets foot (Reddish scaly rashes that cause itching on the sole of the foot and between the toes) - spread through contact with contaminated water and soil.
+- Ringworm (Round, red blisters on the skin) spread through contact. - Athlets foot (Reddish scaly rashes that cause itching on the sole of the foot and between the toes) - spread through contact with contaminated water and soil.

-Structure: - Unicellular eukaryotes.
+Structure :- Unicellular eukaryotes.
 Action :- Their toxins destroy the cells.
-Some of them destroy blood cells.
+A few of them destroy blood cells.